-He defended Baptist practices and the reformed monergistic belief that justification and salvation are exclusively by the grace of God in Christ.
+Richardson defended Baptist practices and a radicalized version of the reformed monergistic belief that justification and salvation are exclusively by the grace of God in Christ.
 From Tobias Crisp he derived the belief that we are justified by Christ alone – before we believe.
 Justification is fully achieved on the cross and never depends on human faith or works.
 These can only be considered results of God’s work in Christ as the Holy Spirit works in those who are justified.
 We are justified by Christ alone and not by our believing.
 Faith is an evidence of “interest in Christ but not a joint-partner with Christ”, says Richardson.
 When we are said to be justified “by faith” this should be understood as saying that we are justified by the object of our faith, i.e. Christ, and not our own subjective faith.
 Faith is, says Richardson, “put for Christ”.

-In his tract Justification by Christ Alone, Richardson wrote:
+In his tract Justification by Christ Alone from 1647, Richardson wrote:

 “[W]e grant God has decreed the end and the means, and whatsoever God has decreed shall unavoidably come to pass.
 But we deny that faith is any means of our Redemption, Justification, or Salvation.
 Nothing but the Lord Jesus Christ is the means of our salvation.
 There are means that are necessary to the revealing and enjoying the comfort of it, as the Holy Spirit and ministers to reveal it and faith to receive it; also, there be fruits and effects of the love of God, as faith, love, and obedience to Christ…yet these are no means of our salvation.”